managing pain

 other resources

 Not all pain is easy to understand or remedy.
-For example pain nerves can follow blood vessels growing into degenerated discs as part of the repair process and generate pain that does not respond to manipulation or exercises.
+For example pain nerves can follow blood vessels growing into degenerated vertebral discs as part of the repair process and generate pain that does not respond to manipulation or exercises.